نوع مقاله : مقاله پژوهشی

 ∴ Introduction ∴

-Legal systems maintain societal stability by enacting laws that reflect justice and fairness, thereby regulating interpersonal and institutional relationships.
-In many jurisdictions, legislatures or parliaments are charged with this core function, underscoring the centrality of legislation in governance.
-The legislature’s primary responsibility is not only to pass laws that address pressing societal issues but also to ensure the timeliness and effectiveness of such legislation.
-In practice, an assembly’s performance in this area directly influences perceptions of the broader political system’s efficiency.
+Legal systems play a crucial role in maintaining societal stability by enacting laws that embody principles of justice and fairness, thereby regulating interpersonal and institutional relationships.
+In many jurisdictions, this core function is entrusted to legislatures or parliaments, highlighting the importance of legislation in governance.
+The primary responsibility of the legislature is not only to pass laws that address pressing societal issues but also to ensure that such legislation is timely and effective.
+In practice, the performance of an assembly in this regard directly influences perceptions of the overall efficiency of the political system.

-Within the Iranian legal framework, the legislature’s monopoly over lawmaking carries a dual responsibility: the power to enact legislation and the obligation to do so when public interest demands it.
-The duty to legislate aligns with the public’s right to an effective and responsive legislature—one that promptly addresses crucial legal voids and upholds citizens’ rights.
-However, if the legislative process becomes mired in political disagreements or conflicts of interest, essential bills may be stalled or neglected, leading to detrimental gaps in the legal system.
-Over time, such stalemates erode public trust in governance and may cause tangible harm to society.
+In the Iranian legal framework, the legislature's monopoly on lawmaking entails a dual responsibility: the power to enact legislation and the obligation to do so in response to public interest.
+This duty aligns with the public's right to an effective and responsive legislature—one that promptly addresses critical legal gaps and safeguards citizens' rights.
+However, when the legislative process becomes bogged down by political disagreements or conflicts of interest, essential bills may be stalled or neglected, resulting in detrimental gaps within the legal system.
+Over time, such stalemates can erode public trust in governance and cause tangible harm to society.

-In the Iranian context, this problem emerges sharply where there is consensus on the necessity of enacting or amending specific laws, yet actual legislative progress is thwarted by divergent agendas.
-For instance, while Iran’s Constitution provides mechanisms for addressing emergencies, as outlined in Article 79, these measures are aimed at imposing necessary restrictions in crisis situations rather than offering solutions to fill legislative voids.
-Against this backdrop, the central inquiry is whether the public, either by referendum, through electoral channels, or by some other form of direct involvement, possesses a constitutionally recognized capacity to intervene and remedy legislative failure.
-Additionally, this article explores whether such intervention aligns with or departs from the existing principles of the Islamic Republic’s “semi-direct democracy” model, wherein ultimate sovereignty is attributed to God, yet practical governance relies on popular will.
+This issue is particularly pronounced in Iran, where there is often consensus on the need to enact or amend specific laws, yet actual legislative progress is hindered by divergent agendas.
+For example, while the Constitution of Iran provides mechanisms for addressing emergencies, as outlined in principle 79, these measures focus on imposing necessary restrictions during crises rather than offering solutions to legislative voids.
+In this context, a central question arises: does the public, through referendums, electoral channels, or other forms of direct involvement, possess a constitutionally recognized capacity to intervene and remedy legislative failures?
+Furthermore, this article explores whether such intervention aligns with or diverges from the existing principles of the Islamic Republic’s “semi-direct democracy” model, which attributes ultimate sovereignty to God while relying on popular will for practical governance.

 ∴ Research Question ∴